datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 Indeed, Aitken notes that _"a thousand years later [Hakuin](https://en.wikipedia.org/wiki/Hakuin_Ekaku) challenged Pai-chang on this act of cremation: 'What are you doing, old Pai-chang, performing a funeral for a fox as though it were a priest? [...]
 Aren't you making a mishmash of the Dharma?
 Isn't a priest irrevocably a priest and a fox irrevocably a fox?'"_

-In addition, Dogen criticizes in _Daishugyo_ both the old man for asking for this ritual, and Huakyjo for accepting to perform it.
+In addition, in _Daishugyo_, Dogen criticizes both the old man for asking for this ritual, and Huakyjo for accepting to perform it.

 About the old man, Dogen objects: _"how could a dead fox become a dead monk, since it has never taken the Precepts, or attended a summer retreat, or kept to the everyday behavior of a monk, or held to the principles of a monk?
 If such a creature may arbitrarily undergo the funeral ceremony for a dead monk, then any dead person who has never left home life behind would have to be accorded the funeral rites of a dead monk too."_